NotTacoz/jacaranda/content/notes/AT/chemistry/Edward ATAR 12 Redox Seminar Masterclass.md

 		- all primary cells are galvanic.
 			- DRY CELLS/LECLANCHE CELLS - NO WATER
 			- lok at battery diagram in lucarelli. (galvanic cell in industrial purposes)
-		- secondary cells are mixed.
+		- secondary cells are mi xed.
 			- discharging = galvanic, recharging is electrolytic.
 			- ![[notes/images/Screen Shot 2023-11-08 at 3.39.01 pm.png]]
 			- electrolytes cheap efficient and better.